hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 2 0 3 3 1 1 1 5
-Weapons/Armour: Zombies may not have any weapons or armour and suffer no penalties for this.
+Weapons/Armor: Zombies may not have any weapons or armor and suffer no penalties for this.
 Special Rules
 Cause Fear: Zombies are terrifying Undead creatures and therefore cause fear.